 5 Great Ski Resorts Near Major Airports

 If you live in a ski town, consider yourself lucky.
-For the rest of us, travel to and from a ski resort is just something that comes with the hobby.
-While many can drive to ski areas, the majority of the North American population is a flight away from the great ski resorts.
+For the rest of us, travel to and from a major ski resort is just something that comes with the hobby if we want world-class skiing.

 We set out to find the 5 best ski resorts near major airports.

 To make our list, a ski area had to have a few qualities.

 - Be 60 minutes or less from a major airport.
 60 minutes might still seem like a long drive, but the fact is that there are not many major airports situated right in the mountains.
 Keep in mind that we are only talking about “major” airports, and that brings us to our next point.